Siege of Aiguillon: Operations

-As was normal, within a matter of days the large French army had swept the surrounding area clear of supplies and was entirely dependent on the rivers for its logistics.
+As was normal, within a matter of days the large French army had swept the surrounding area clear of supplies, and so was entirely dependent on the rivers for its logistics.
 The Anglo-Gascon army based in La Réole harassed the French foragers, intercepted their supplies and kept them in a constant state of alarm.
 Dysentery soon broke out in the French camps.
 In mid-June the French attempted to pass two large supply barges down the Lot to their contingent west of the Garonne.
 They needed to pass under the fortified bridge held by the garrison.
 The garrison sortied from the bridge's barbican, through the French lines, and captured the barges; bringing them into the town.
 Fierce fighting broke out as the sortie party attempted to retreat to the barbican, which after several hours was lost to the French.
 The garrison closed the gates and secured the town at the cost of trapping most of this party outside; the survivors were taken prisoner.

 The French were unable to effectively isolate the town.
 Throughout the siege the Anglo-Gascons were able to run the blockade at will with small quantities of supplies and reinforcements.
 In July a larger force fought its way through with a greater quantity of supplies.
 From the start of the siege the French had concentrated their efforts against the southern side of the defences.
 At least twelve large siege engines, probably trebuchets, carried out a round-the-clock area bombardment.
 The results were considered unsatisfactory.
 In July an attack was attempted from the north, across the Lot, using three siege towers mounted on large barges.
 As they were being manoeuvred across the river one was hit by a missile from an English trebuchet, capsizing it with heavy loss.
 The attack was abandoned.

 The siege became an end in itself for Duke John.
 Having laid siege to Aiguillon it was a matter of knightly honour not to retreat before it fell.
 At one point he solemnly vowed not to abandon the siege until he had occupied the town.
 By July the French were drawing supplies from over 200 mi away, a distance barely sustainable with 14th-century overland transportation.
 In early 1346 the English captured the castle of Bajamont, 7 mi from Agen, the capital of Agenais, on the Garonne.
 This was one of several strongholds from which the English carried out raids on the French lines of communication.
 In late July a French force of 2,000 men marched against it.
 The small English garrison under Galhart de Durfort attacked the French, defeated them, and captured their commander, Robert de Houdetot, the Seneschal of the Agenais.
 The French army began to starve; horses died for lack of fodder; the dysentery epidemic worsened; cases of desertion, increasingly to the English, mounted.